Dh-nu5sh/sysgreet/README.md

 2. **Is this host behaving?** (Uptime, memory, disk, CPU trends)
 3. **What network path am I on?** (Primary route, relevant secondary interfaces)

-Hostinfo delivers those answers in under 50 ms without calling out to the network or depending on external runtimes.
+Sysgreet delivers those answers in under 50 ms without calling out to the network or depending on external runtimes.

 ---